-Serving residents of Arlington for over four decades, GKBM is here to help get you justice for the nursing home abuse your loved one has endured.
-Your Arlington, TN nursing home abuse lawyer will represent you and provide bold, compassionate representation, giving your loved one the respect they deserve.
+Serving residents of Arlington for over four decades, the personal injury lawyers at GKBM are here to help get you justice for the nursing home abuse or neglect your loved one has endured.
+Your Arlington nursing home abuse and neglect lawyer will provide bold, compassionate representation, giving your loved one the respect they deserve.

-Using intentional force against an elderly person is an act of abuse, as is the improper administration of medications or improper use of restraints.
-Symptoms of abuse may appear as:
+Using intentional force against an elderly person is an act of abuse, as is the improper administration of medication or improper use of restraints.
+Symptoms may appear as:

 - Unexplained cuts or lacerations or bruising